lucaxbandini/VisageGuard/Step-By-Step-Guide.md

 # Installing Dlib

-Download [Cmake](https://cmake.org/download/) (check the box that adds a path for the current user).
+Download [Cmake](https://cmake.org/download/) ( Choose "Windows x64 Installer".
+During installation, check the box that adds a path for the current user).

 Create a new PyCharm project by clicking the Menu button at the top of the PyCharm window, then on "New Project".
 Leave all settings as default (change name if you'd like).